ruayz/ruayz.github.io/_publications/2024-07-23-paper-title-number-4.md

 collection: publications
 category: conferences
 permalink: /publication/2024-7-23-paper-title-number-4
-excerpt: 'Existing studies primarily address fairness issues in differentially private models in isolation.
-To bridge this gap, we propose a group-specific DP stochastic gradient descent (DP-SGD) training mechanism with classification threshold optimization, which simultaneously tackles both accuracy and outcome fairness challenges in differentially private models.'
+excerpt: 'Recent research has explored the challenges of integrating differential privacy (DP) with group fairness.
+One line of work focuses on mitigating the accuracy disparity among sensitive groups introduced by DP, while another aims to maintain outcome fairness in DP-trained models.
+However, these objectives often conflict, and existing methods typically address them in isolation.
+To navigate this trade-off, I developed a group-specific Differentially private stochastic gradient descent (DP-SGD) training mechanism with classification threshold optimization.
+This approach jointly reduces accuracy disparity and achieves outcome fairness.'
 date: 2024-7-23
 venue: ' The International Conference on Neural Information Processing (ICONIP)'
 slidesurl: 'http://ruayz.github.io/files/slide_iconip.pdf'